EddieChoCho/tech_notes/Java/High-PerformanceJavaPersistence.md

     * Oracle explicit statement caching
         * When using the explicit cache, the data access controls which statements are cacheable.

+* Q: How Hibernate use Client-side statement caching -> Query Cache?

 ### 6.ResultSet Fetching
 ### 7.Transactions
 #### 7.5 Read-only transactions